 Cultural Resources Hazard Mitigation Planning Program

-MHT's new Cultural Resources Hazard Mitigation Program is aimed at protecting historic places, archeological sites, and cultural landscapes from the effects of natural hazards, such as flooding, wind and coastal erosion.
+MHT's Cultural Resources Hazard Mitigation Planning Program is aimed at protecting historic places, archeological sites, and cultural landscapes from the effects of natural hazards, such as flooding, wind and coastal erosion.
 The impacts of Hurricane Sandy in Maryland and to historic communities along the East Coast highlighted the need to protect the many landmarks, districts and sites that contribute so much to our economy and quality of life.

 Through 2017, MHT will develop trainings, model guidance and educational materials to assist local governments in creating hazard mitigation plans for their cultural resources.
 MHT promotes a planning framework based on FEMA's Integrating Historic Property and Cultural Resources Considerations into Hazard Mitigation Planning, which is currently being tested as part of Annapolis's Weather It Together program.
 MHT also offers one-on-one technical assistance to aid local governments in plan development and mitigation projects involving cultural resources.
 This Program is supported through the National Park Service's Hurricane Sandy Disaster Relief Fund.

 In 2016, as part of this Program, MHT awarded seven planning grants to local governments and non-profit organizations to help protect of historic places and archeological sites from future storms.
 More information can be found about the grantees and their projects on the MHT blog Our History, Our Heritage.
 MHT will compile "lessons learned" from these pilot projects to help guide counties and jurisdictions who wish to undertake similar efforts in the future.